-Component 2 builds on the theory, with an emphasis on the how these areas are
+The course consists of three components.
+Component 1 introduces theory behind five areas while Component 2 builds on the theory, with an emphasis on the how these areas are

-The five areas of study are:
+The 5 areas of study are:

-- Exercise physiology, training and performance
+- Exercise physiology, training and performance;

-- Movement analysis, technology and biomechanics
+- movement analysis, technology and biomechanics;

-- Sport and society
+- sport and society.

 Component 3 is a practical component where you will perform as a player or a coach in one chosen sport available from a list of activities supplied by the examination board.